Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 2 Oktober 2024 23.31.14 UTC
+- WIB: Kamis, 3 Oktober 2024 00.22.23 UTC
-- WITA: Kamis, 3 Oktober 2024 00.31.14 UTC
+- WITA: Kamis, 3 Oktober 2024 01.22.23 UTC
-- WIT: Kamis, 3 Oktober 2024 01.31.14 UTC
+- WIT: Kamis, 3 Oktober 2024 02.22.23 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: inspirational
+Kategori: motivational